-Starting from these five main concepts, the model provides a definition for a minimal digital library which is constituted by: (i) a repository of digital objects; (ii) a set of metadata catalogs containing metadata specifications for those digital objects; (iii) a set of services containing at least services for indexing, searching, and browsing; and (iv) a society.
+Starting from these five main concepts, it provides a definition for a minimal digital library which is constituted by: (i) a repository of digital objects; (ii) a set of metadata catalogs containing metadata specifications for those digital objects; (iii) a set of services containing at least services for indexing, searching, and browsing; and, (iv) a society.

-While these broad concepts can also be common to archives, when you look at the specific way in which they are formally defined, you realize that the definitions cannot be straightforwardly applied to the case of archives without at least some extension.
+While these broad concepts can be also in common with archives, when you look at the specific way in which they are formally defined, you realize that the definitions cannot be straightforwardly applied to the archives case without at least some extension.
 We will discuss this in further detail with the presentation of an extension of 5S via NESTOR in Section 6.

-The DELOS Reference Model (Candela et al, 2007) is a high-level conceptual framework that aims at capturing significant entities and their relationships with the digital library universe with the goal of developing more robust models of it.
-The DELOS Reference Model and the 5S model address a similar problem with different approaches; the former does not provide formal definitions, but it does provide a way to model and manage the resources of the digital library realm.
-The 5S on the other hand is a formal model providing mathematical definitions of the digital library entities that can be used to prove properties, theorems and propositions like in Gonçalves, Watson, et al. (2004), Gonçalves et al. (2008).
+The DELOS Reference Model [20] is a high-level conceptual framework that aims at capturing significant entities and their relationships with the digital library universe with the goal of developing more concrete models of it.
+The DELOS Reference Model and the 5S model address a similar problem with different approaches; the former does not provide formal definitions, but it provides a way to model and manage the resources of the digital library realm.
+The 5S on the other hand is a formal model providing mathematical definitions of the digital library entities that can be used to prove properties, theorems and propositions like in [48, 50].

-So the DELOS Reference Model is similar to the 5S model in its broader goal, but instead of using a mathematical formalism, it relies on concept maps (Novak, 1990; Novak and Cañas, 2008) because of their simplicity and immediacy and it highlights six main domains in the digital library universe: (i) content: the data and information that digital libraries handle and make available to their users; (ii) user: the actors (whether human or not) entitled to interact with digital libraries; (iii) functionality: the services that digital libraries offer to their users; (iv) quality: the parameters that can be used to characterize and evaluate the content and behavior of digital libraries; (v) policy: a set of rules that govern the interaction between users and digital libraries; and (vi) architecture: a mapping of the functionality and content offered by a digital library onto hardware and software components.
+So the DELOS Reference Model is similar to the 5S model in its broader goal but instead of using a mathematical formalism, it relies on concept maps [75, 76] because of their simplicity and immediacy and it highlights six main domains in the digital library universe: (i) content: the data and information that digital libraries handle and make available to their users; (ii) user: the actors (whether human or not) entitled to interact with digital libraries; (iii) functionality: the services that digital libraries offer to their users; (iv) quality: the parameters that can be used to characterize and evaluate the content and behaviour of digital libraries; (v) policy: a set of rules that govern the interaction between users and digital libraries; and (vi) architecture: a mapping of the functionality and content offered by a digital library onto hardware and software components.

 These six main domains represent the high level containers that help organize the DELOS Reference Model.
 For each of these domains, the fundamental entities and their relationships are clearly defined.
-Even though the 5S model and the DELOS Reference Model are at two different levels of abstractions and make use of different languages and formalisms to represent the digital library universe, it is possible to make bridges and mappings between the two, as for example has been done for the quality domain (Agosti, Ferro, et al., 2007).
+Even if the 5S model and the DELOS Reference Model are at two different levels of abstractions and make use of different languages and formalisms to represent the digital library universe, it is possible to make bridges and mappings between the two, as for example has been done for the quality domain [8].

-It is possible to express the high-level entities and the relationships grasped by NESTOR throughout the concepts defined in the DELOS Reference Model with little or no extension to the model, but it would be very difficult to express in the DELOS Reference Model the constraints that are present in NESTOR.
+It is possible to express the high-level entities and the relationships grasped by NESTOR throughout the concepts defined in the DELOS Reference Model with no or little extension to the model, but it would be very difficult to express in the DELOS Reference Model the constraints that are present in NESTOR.
 Moreover, the DELOS Reference Model is not a formal model and thus it would not be possible to formally prove the properties of the modeled reality of interest.